 - Blood transfers from mare to foal for up to five minutes after delivery

-- Optimum period for rupture of chord is probably around 2 minutes after delivery
+- The optimum period for rupture of a chord is probably around 2 minutes after delivery

-- There is a natural weak point about 4 cms. from foal’s abdomen.
+- There is a natural weak point about 4 cm. from the foal’s abdomen.

-- On rupture there will be some bleeding: no worries from mare’s end but if from foal’s end, use strong cotton or narrow gauze soaked in iodine to tie tightly around stump
+- On rupture there will be some bleeding: no worries from the mare’s end but if from the foal’s end, use strong cotton or narrow gauze soaked in iodine to tie tightly around stump

-- Soak stump of umbilical chord in a strong iodine solution.
-This disinfection of an open highway for bacteria to enter foal’s body is vital.
+- Soak the stump of the umbilical cord in a strong iodine solution.
+This disinfection of an open highway for bacteria to enter the foal’s body is vital.

-- A good idea to grasp foal round front legs and bring it round to mother’s head
+- A good idea to grasp the foal round front legs and bring it round to the mother’s head

-- Take care not to get foal too close to mare’s legs in case she accidentally stands on it if she jumps up.
+- Take care not to get the foal too close to the mare’s legs in case she accidentally stands on it if she jumps up.

 - Mare will nuzzle and lick foal; foal may give a few high-pitched whinnies of recognition or appreciation

-- A few will stand in 15 minutes but the majority take some 50 minutes or more.
+- A few will stand for 15 minutes but the majority take some 50 minutes or more.

 - If, after over one hour there have been unsuccessful attempts.
 ASSIST by